 Step 2: Remove the Cable Roller Guide

-First take notice of the orientation of your cables so you can easily replace them in the same manner.
-Use (2) allen wrenches (one on each side) to remove the cable roller guide, then you can set this aside.
+First take notice of the orientation of your cables so you can easily reinstall them in the same manner when replacing your bow string and cables.
+Use two allen wrenches (one on each side) to remove the cable roller guide, then you can set this aside.

 Step 3: Remove the Cam Axle